The arcsin function

 If we add the gray curve to the red curve then we get a graph of the

-Arcsin relation.
+Arcsine relation.
 A vertical line drawn anywhere between x =

 −1 and +1 would touch this curve at many places and this means that

-the Arcsin relation would return many values.
+the Arcsine relation would return many values.

 In this graph the angle y is measured in radians.